 Finding My Way, by Colleen Allen, a December 2004 graduate of Stetson with a major in American Studies and a minor in Sport Administration

 When I first arrived at Stetson in 2000, I wasn't sure what courses to take and I wasn't even sure I wanted to be here.
-I tried a number of different majors, but none of the subjects grabbed my interests.
+I tried a number of different majors, but none of the subjects grabbed my interest.
 In my third semester, I needed another class and signed up for AS152, American Culture in the 1950s and 1960s.
-I didn't know what to make of it, but I thought: "one class can't hurt".
-Besides, my mother was a kind of hippie child and a great advocate for women's rights.
-She always said, "women can do anything."It worked for her, and I always wondered where that came from.
+I didn't know what to make of it, but I thought: "One class can't hurt."Besides, my mother was a kind of hippie child and a great advocate for women's rights.
+She always said, "Women can do anything."It worked for her, and I always wondered where that came from.

 For my concentration and my Senior Research, I included courses from Women and Gender Studies and Religious Studies along with my American Studies courses.
 They helped me realize the injustices that women have faced.
 I wanted to know what I could do to make a difference.
 I took a stab at that with my Senior Research.
-I watched shows that we all watch, enjoy, and never think about: Sex and the City, Seventh Heaven, Full House, The Newlyweds, and others, and I looked for the way women were portrayed.
+I watched shows that we all watch, enjoy, and never think about Sex and the City, Seventh Heaven, Full House, The Newlyweds, and others, and I looked at the way women were portrayed.
 It made me angry and frustrated to see the stereotypes.
 Women were never shown with any balance.

-While I was finishing my American Studies major, I also completed a minor in Sport Administration.
+While I was finishing my American Studies major, I also completed a minor in Sports Administration.
 That grew from my love of sports ever since childhood.
 And you know, my major in American Studies helped me there too.
 Most of the students in my classes were men, and it was often frustrating to be one of the few women.
 Early on, I was not taken seriously, but when they realized that I was a serious student, their attitudes changed.
 The study I was doing for my major gave me the confidence and knowledge I needed to stand up for myself.

-I wanted to make this statement before leaving Stetson-I am hoping to continue my studies in graduate school to let me continue my research on the effects of media on society, mainly on women and children.
+I wanted to make this statement before leaving Stetson am hoping to continue my studies in graduate school to let me continue my research on the effects of media on society, mainly on women and children.
 Maybe my words can influence someone else to think about American Studies.
 I never had before, but now, I am so glad that I did.